From Abracadabra to Zombies | View All

 Besides personal experience, the only kind of research aromatherapists seem interested in is in reading what other aromatherapists have said or believed about plants or oils.
 The practitioners and salespersons of aromatherapeutic products seem singularly uninterested in scientific testing of their claims, many of which are empirical and could be easily tested.
 Of course, there are many aromatherapists who make non-testable claims, such as claims regarding how certain oils will affect their "subtle body," bring balance to their chakra, restore harmony to their energy flow, return one to one's center, or contribute to spiritual growth.
 Aromatherapy is said to restore or enhance mental, emotional, physical, or spiritual health.
 Such claims are essentially non-testable.
 They are part of New Age mythology and can't really engender any meaningful discussion or debate.

-When aromatherapists get into professional debates about empirical matters it is generally over such matters as whether natural oils are superior to synthetic ones, though even here references to scientific studies of the issue are sought in vain.
+When aromatherapists get into professional debates about empirical matters it is generally over such matters as whether natural oils are superior to synthetic ones (or therapeutic grade vs. perfume grade), though even here references to scientific studies of the issue are sought in vain.
 The way aromatherapist Daniele Ryman, a defender of natural oils, treats the subject of "lavender" is typical.
 In her book, Aromatherapy, she gives some botanical and historical information about the plant, including a claim by Matthiole, a 16th century botanist, that lavender is a panacea which can cure epilepsy, apoplexy, and mental problems.
 She tells us that the principal constituents of lavender are alcohols such as borneol, geraniol, and linalool; esters such as geranyle and linalyl; and terpents such as pinene and limonene.
 Lavender also contains a high percentage of phenol, a strong antiseptic and antibiotic.
 She also notes that while many essential oils are very toxic, lavender is one of the least toxic of all oils.
 Then she tells us that lavender is "the oil most associated with burns and healing of the skin."
 She says lavender is "very effective in treating cystitis, vaginitis, and leucorrhea."
 Furthermore, as an herbal tea, lavender "is also good as a morning tonic for convalescents, as a digestive after meals, for rheumatic conditions, and at the first appearance of a cold or flu."
 To prevent varicose veins, Ryman advises that you "massage the legs with an oil consisting of 3 drops cypress oil, 2 drops each of lavender and lemon oil, and 1 ounce of soy oil" (p.
 143).
 Nowhere does she give any indication that anyone anywhere has done any control studies with lavender to test any of these claims.
 Now, it's true that expressions such as 'very effective' and 'is good' are not very precise, but they are not complete weaslers like 'helps' (which is what she says lavender in your bath will do for cellulite).
 And 'most associated' with burns doesn't actually say that it will do any good for burns.
 Still, I think these claims can be made precise enough to test, though I doubt if Ryman or most other aromatherapists have any interest in doing such tests.